OceanVision/ocean/lionfish/README.md

 ### Notes

-The Lionfish server is inteded to work on remote node.
+The Lionfish server is inteded to work on a remote node.
 The client works as a normal class.

 Exemplary usage of the **Scala-based** client: